Name: Jimmy White

 A defining moment

-Of all the finals though, it was to be 1994 that would go down as the most agonising, famously pushing Hendry all the way to a deciding frame and working himself an opportunity before that infamous missed black saw his hopes dashed once again.
+Of all their finals though, it was to be 1994 that would go down as the most agonising for Jimmy who famously pushed Hendry all the way to a deciding frame before a missed black saw his hopes dashed once again.
 Having lost his sixth final and fourth in all to Hendry, he famously declared that “he is starting to annoy me” and few could blame him!

 Decline